Jeff Baena’s cause of death confirmed as stars post messages for Aubrey Plaza

 After joking that they could get married to celebrate, Plaza found a website called “OneHourMarriage.com” and asked if the officiant could come to their home.

-Baena then went to get a food delivery while Plaza went over the road to her neighbour, Dandelion – a practising witch – to ask if she could do a spell for her.
+Baena then went to get a food delivery while Plaza went over the road to her neighbour, Dandelion – a practicing witch – to ask if she could do a spell for her.

 “She went into her house, rummaged around, came out with a rosemary wreath… and I created a very quick love altar in my yard,” Plaza recalled.

-“And then the man from [the marriage website] showed up in a Hawaian shirt with a briefcase.
+“And then the man from [the marriage website] showed up in a Hawaiian shirt with a briefcase.
 I can’t remember a lot of it, it was fuzzy.
 But I’m pretty sure it’s legal.”

 Plaza starred in Baena’s horror-comedy film Life After Beth, which was nominated for Sundance’s Grand Jury Prize.